bonocore/EveryActivityTimeline/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Once installed, you can simply click on the Edit Page for the Lead record page, and you will find "Lead activities timeline" component under the "Custom" section of the Components list.
+Once installed, you can simply click on the Edit Page for the record page of choice (e.g. Lead, Account, Contact...), and you will find "Every activity timeline" component under the "Custom" section of the Components list.
 Drag and drop in your page and you are good to go.
+You can add the component in communities pages too.
 Please note that you can configure the component in order to show the "Add new activity" button or hide it.
 Once the component is in place, you can add new activities, edit or delete existing activities (arrow menu on the right of each activity), and expand / collapse each activity details (arrow button on the left of each activity).
 Each activity can have an associated Icon, as per the [LDS Icons](https://www.lightningdesignsystem.com/icons/).
 Supported icons are defined in /force-app/main/default/lwc/data/data.js .
 Edit it if you need more.